trees-and-branches/CoreDataToDoList/README.md

 - Your THIRD source should be a neighbor to collaborate and brainstorm together
 - Your FOURTH source should be the instructor
 - Try not to look at the answer branch too early.
 There's learning in the struggle
-- But also if you're struggling for more than ~17 minutes on the same thing, ask for help.
+- But also if you're struggling for more than ~13 minutes on the same thing, ask for help.
 Aint nobody got time for that!
 Class is only 3 hours
-- There's a lot of power in a well-worded Google search
+- There's a lot of power in a well-worded Google search or ChatGP prompt
   - `iOS Swift how to add a Core Data relationship`
   - `iOS Swfit Core Data how to write a compound predicate`
   - `iOS swift initializer injection with storyboard segues`